 The Su Lab studies membrane remodeling and membrane-proximal signal transduction during immune responses.
-Using combined approaches of biochemical reconstitution, high resolution microscopy, and cell engineering, we aim to understand how spatial and temporal organization of membrane proteins and lipids regulates immune cell activation.
+Using combined approaches of biochemical reconstitution, high resolution microscopy, cell engineering, and animal models, we aim to understand how spatial and temporal organization of membrane proteins and lipids regulates immune cell activation.
+In particular, we are interested in revealing the role of biomolecular condensation in immune signaling.
 These knowledges are leveraged to the development of new strategies and tools for cancer immunotherapy.

 Extensive Research Description

-The cell membrane not only separates the intracellular space from the external environment, but also provides a platform for the processing and transduction of inter- or intra-cellular signals.
-The two-dimensional geometry, the interaction between proteins and lipids, and the local membrane curvature all converge to generate emergent properties of membrane-proximal signaling whereas the underlying mechanisms are not well understood.
-The T cell receptor (TCR) pathway represents a good example of this scenario.
-Although major components in the pathway have been identified, it remains unclear how individual components assemble and coordinate to build up a pathway for effectively receiving and amplifying signals from pathogenic antigens.
-The goal of our research program is to understand the general principals of membrane-proximal signaling under the biological context of T cell activation and other immune response processes.
+The cell membrane not only separates the intracellular space from the external environment, but also provides a platform for the receiving, processing and transduction of extracellular stimuli.
+The two-dimensional geometry, the interaction between proteins and lipids, and the local membrane curvature all converge to generate emergent properties of membrane-proximal signaling whereas the underlying mechanisms and functional consequences are not well understood.
+Immune receptor signaling represents a good example of this scenario.
+The highly dynamic membranes in the synapse and multiple ligand-receptor interaction pairs posted numerous exciting questions to explore in both basic biology and immunotherapy development.

 - How is signaling amplified along the CAR pathway?